mborko/stopwatch/README.md

 stopwatch
 =========

-The home to my online stopwatch project, available live at [online-stopwatch.us](http://www.online-stopwatch.us).
+The home to Seth Howard's online stopwatch project, was available at [online-stopwatch.us](http://www.online-stopwatch.us).

+If you want to check it online, [here](http://www.borko.at/~mike/stopwatch) is the current version.